cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes nodded.
 "Hawthorne’s men aren’t just watching us—they’re waiting for a signal."

-I shot Holmes a questioning glance.
-"Then we don’t have long.
-What now?"

 Holmes paused to scribble telegrams.

-Holmes turned toward the door.
+Then he turned toward the door.
 "Now, we bait Hawthorne into making his move."

 <br><br><br>
-## Chapter 11: The Final Assembly
+## Chapter 14: The Final Assembly

 Before dawn, a telegram sent by Holmes: